Rules and Regulations

 Ballfield Closures

 Central Park’s ballfields are open most days during spring, summer, and fall.
-To allow for scheduled maintenance and rest after inclement weather, the Conservancy uses a red flag system to alert the public of closures.
-If you see a red flag on a ballfield, that ballfield is closed.
+To allow for scheduled maintenance and rest after wet weather, the Conservancy uses a red flag system to signal closures.
+If you see a red flag on a ballfield, it’s closed to the public.

 Each winter, Central Park’s ballfields close for the season.
-This allows our turf crew to provide much-needed care for the landscape, ensuring that it will be ready for the influx of visitors come spring.
+This allows our turf crew to care for the landscape and ensure it’ll be ready for the influx of visitors come spring.

-In cases of inclement weather, please call our hotline to learn whether a ballfield is open:
+In cases of inclement weather, please call our hotline at 212.628.1036 to learn if a ballfield is open or visit our Alerts page.

 Bicycling

-- Travel only counterclockwise on the Drives that circle the Park
+- Drives that circle the Park are one-way (counterclockwise only)

 - Pedestrians have the right of way at all times

-- Travel at a slower speed in response to crowds, emergency, or weather conditions
+- Travel at a slower speed in response to crowds, weather conditions, or emergencies

-- Children under age 14 must wear a helmet and helmets are recommended for every cyclist
+- Children under age 14 must wear a helmet (recommended for every cyclist, regardless of age)

 Dogs